RegisGraptin/ETH-Global-Istanbul/README.md

 A smart contract centralized the list of disasters allowing anyone to see the current natural disaster that have occured around the world.

 To manage those natural disaster, we have two mechanism:
-- A centtral authority can create a new natural disaster event, and prepare financial assistance for that.
+- A central authority can create a new natural disaster event, and prepare financial assistance for that.
 - We receive a Chainlink trigger that fetching information from an API that provide real-time natural disaster information.
 Thus, when a new one appear, it creates a new natural disaster inside our smart contract.
-(Implementation In Progress)

 For our smart contract, we deployed it on mumbai.
 Here you can find information about it: